SomewhatSane/VPNShield-EXILED-Edition/README.md

 vs_accountkickmessage - String - Kick message for Steam account too young - Default: Your account must be atleast X day(s) old to play on this server.
 <br>
 <br>
-User IDs can be added to 'VPNShield-WhitelistUserIDs.txt (1 each line) to bypass VPN and account checks for those players.
+User IDs can be added to 'VPNShield-WhitelistUserIDs.txt' (1 each line) to bypass VPN and account checks for those players.